 The Falls Church Combined District Court includes a General District Court and a Juvenile and Domestic Relations District Court.
 These courts are responsible for hearing cases involving small claims, civil claims, traffic and criminal matters, juvenile delinquency, and domestic disputes.
 It is also responsible for child and family matters including custody, child support, abuse and neglect cases, and protective order cases.

 General District Court

 The Juvenile and Domestic Relations District Court hears all cases of youth under 18 years of age who are charged with, or are the victims of, crimes or other violations of the law in Falls Church.
-This court also hears petitions for custody and support, as well as any charges made by 1 family member or household member against another.
+This court also hears petitions for custody and support, as well as any charges made by one family member or household member against another.
 The court is also responsible for hearing cases involving abuse and neglect of a minor child, and cases involving individuals seeking a protective order.
 The judge must approve all other continuances.

 The Circuit Court hears appeals from District Court along with matters of a more serious nature.
 When cases are appealed, they are heard in the Arlington County Circuit Court.